How soon can you file your federal income tax return in 2020?

 If you fail to file but are owed a refund from the government, the consequences become far less dire.
 The IRS does not levy any penalties against taxpayers who file late and are owed money from the IRS.
 Taxpayers have a three-year grace period to claim their tax refund, though if they miss that deadline, the money will go to the U.S. Treasury.

 Which tax filing software is the best?

 Through our review process, we determined that Intuit TurboTax is the best overall online tax filing software on the market.
-Its long list of features and easy-to-use interface, coupled with the ability to remotely get help from a CPA, make it a strong solution for most individuals and small businesses.
+Its extensive features and easy-to-use interface, coupled with the ability to get remote help from a CPA, make it a strong solution for most individuals and small businesses.
 With excellent customer service to guide users through the tax filing process, TurboTax sets itself above its competitors.

 What is the easiest tax software to use?